Heimlich maneuver inventor dies at 96

 'Single-minded' determination

-In a statement Saturday, his family recalled Heimlich as being "single-minded in his quest" to find ways to save lives.
+In a statement, his family recalled Heimlich as being "single-minded in his quest" to find ways to save lives.

 "From the time Dad began his medical career in New York City, to the time he practiced as a thoracic surgeon in Cincinnati, he was committed to coming up with simple, effective ideas that helped save lives and significantly improved people's quality of life," his family said.